CodeYourFuture/curriculum/common-content/en/module/databases/databases-with-sheets/index.md

 +++
-title = 'Databases in Google Sheets' description = 'Introduction to databases, using Google Sheets' time = 30 facilitation = false
+title = 'Databases with Google Sheets' description = 'Introduction to databases, using Google Sheets' time = 30 facilitation = false